 How Search Engines Guess the Canonical (Preferred) URL

 It is important to note that even though several URLs exist for the same file, most search engines (as well as your visitors) will never encounter them or even know that they exist.
-For example, unless you share the information with someone else, the temporary URL that your host gives you with your IP address and username will only be known by you and will not be listed in any search results for your domain name.
-Otherwise, search engines are able to find URLs in a couple of ways:
+Search engines are only able to find URLs in a couple of ways:

 - They found a link to your page on a web page they already knew existed.